 The clouds roar with vigour and flowers of myriad hues make their appearance in unison.

-In his innocence, the child perceives that the flowers are keen to go back to their homes.
-The flowers’ mothers are there in the sky and they can not remain away from their mothers for too long.
+In his innocence, the child imagines that the flowers are keen to go back to their homes.
+The flowers’ mothers are there in the sky and the flowers can not remain away from their mothers for too long.
 So, they come, but go back hurriedly.

 The child’s innocence is so endearing.